olaysco/portfolio/posts/2020-08-04-vue-techniques-to-save-developement-time.md

 ```

 2. **Forcing Vue to re-update \<router-view>\</router-view> component**: <br>
-   lets say you're navigating from route `products/1` to `products/2`, if Vue detects that the current component is the same with the next component, it doesnt trigger a re-render, rather Vue will only re-use the component and the created/mounted lifecycle wouldn't be triggered on navigation between these routes, one common way I've seen people do this is by watching for changes in the \$route object:
+   lets say you're navigating from route `products/1` to `products/2`, if Vue detects that the current component is the same with the next component, it doesn't trigger a re-render, rather Vue will only re-use the component and the created/mounted lifecycle wouldn't be triggered on navigation between these routes, one common way I've seen people do this is by watching for changes in the \$route object:

 ```js
 watch: {